open-navigation/opennav_amd_demonstrations/docs/bootstrapping_robot_computer.md

 ### ROS 2

 Now that you have the computers able to connect over the internal wired network, now we may need to configure ROS 2 to use this internal network **rather than** the wireless network.
-This is so that you get high speed wired transport of the data between the computers rather than communicating over the external wireless router.
+This is so that you get high speed wired transport of the data between the computers rather than communicating over the external wireless router to god knows who else.

 This has 2 options:
 - Set the wired connection to be higher priority to send data through